Bulldogs and Mustangs split close games

 The Mustangs were led by Jace Nelson with 23 points, and three other players — Keenan Schwarting, Logan Slama and Carter Anderson — each had 6.

-The Bulldogs will have a week’s break until they host Chadron Jan.
-20. The Mustangs will play Alliance at home on Jan.
-17.
+The Bulldogs have a week’s break until they host Chadron Jan.
+20.